Israel vows to deny Hezbollah weapons as details of Syria raid emerge

 Israel has grown increasingly frustrated by U.S. policy in the Middle East, worried that President Barack Obama had been too soft on Assad and anxious over his rapprochement with Iran.

-Uzi Rabi, director of the Moshe Dayan Centre for Middle Eastern Studies at Tel Aviv University, said Israel had to make many calculations before approving attacks on Syria.
+Uzi Rabi, director of the Moshe Dayan Center for Middle Eastern Studies at Tel Aviv University, said Israel had to make many calculations before approving attacks on Syria.

 Rabi said the "working assumption" in Israel was that Assad was so focused on battling rebels that he could not afford to retaliate.
 However, he expected that Syria would seek international support to prevent Israeli air strikes.